octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### LOOP_LEFT (loop with accumulator)

-Like the `LOOP` instruction, `LOOP_LEFT {}` is a generic loop that handles an accumulator generally used for aggregating data during a repetitive process.
+Like the `LOOP` instruction, `LOOP_LEFT {}` is a generic loop that handles accumulators generally used for aggregating data during a repetitive process.

 Michelson grammar defines the `LOOP_LEFT` instruction as: